What types of cards need protection?

 This is essential to total security because although most contactless smart card systems implement industry-standard security mechanisms, readers can be modified to access information without authorization.

-Credit card readers can be easily purchased that will read the credit account number, expiration date, and in some cases even the name off your new RFID-enabled credit card.
+Credit card readers can be easily purchased that will read the credit account number, expiration date, and in some cases even the name off your new RFID-enabled credit or debit card.
 These readers can easily be concealed by electronic pickpockets so that someone could walk through a crowd, ride on a subway, elevator, or other crowded area and steal nearby credit card information without the card holder ever knowing it happened.

 The credit card company’s response is that you don't have the 3 digit code so you can't do anything with the information.
 That is incorrect however, as many telephone order merchants don't ask for the 3 digit code.
 Also, information scanned from a smart card can be placed on any magnetic stripe card and used to make a purchase as demonstrated in many news videos.